tidalcycles/tidal-doc/docs/troubleshoot/TroubleShoot_Windows.md

 :::tip

 This error shows that you don't have the current version of the network package.
-Install of Cygwin is not needed.
-Haskell installs from either choco or ghcup will install msys2 which provides the unix shell.
-What is missing is that cabal can't find it, so you need to fix your PATH.
+A Cygwin installation is not necessary, installing Haskell from either `choco` or `ghcup` will install `msys2`, which provides a Unix shell.
+What is missing is that `cabal` can't find it, so you need to fix your `$PATH`.

 :::

 Steps to resolve:
-- FIRST - follow the steps above to make sure you have the correct versions of ghc and cabal.
-Note that cabal 3.8.1.0 will install the wrong version of the network package and won't resolve this error.
-You need cabal 3.10.1.0
+- **FIRST**: follow the steps above to make sure you have the correct versions of ghc and cabal.
+Note that `cabal 3.8.1.0` will install the wrong version of the network package and won't resolve this error.
+You need `cabal 3.10.1.0`
-- Remove your local ghc and cabal directories (see above).
+- Remove your local `ghc` and `cabal` directories (see above).
-- Install tidal package again (see above).
+- Install the `tidal` package again (see above).
-- If you continue to have problems, you may have problems with your PATH environment variable.
+- If problems continue, you may have problems with your `$PATH` environment variable.
-- **Choco:** Add these values to your system PATH environment variable, using your version of ghc:
+- **choco**: Add these values to your system PATH environment variable, using your version of `ghc`:
 ```powershell
 C:\tools\ghc-\<version>\mingw\bin
 # example: C:\tools\ghc-9.4.4\mingw\bin
 C:\tools\msys64\usr\bin
 ```

-- **ghcup:** Add these values to your system PATH environment variable:
+- **ghcup**: Add these values to your system PATH environment variable:
 ```powershell
 C:\ghcup\ghc\\<version>\mingw\bin
 # example: C:\ghcup\ghc\9.4.4\mingw\bin
 C:\ghcup\msys64\usr\bin
 ```
 - exit and restart powershell (as admin)
-Don't skip this - it will ensure your new PATH settings are applied.
+Don't skip this—it will ensure your new `$PATH` settings are applied.

-- Follow the steps outlined above to delete your local ghc and cabal directories, and then run the Tidal package install commands again.
+- Follow the steps outlined above to delete your local `ghc` and `cabal` directories, and then run the commands to install Tidal again.

 ### other package errors from Tidal package install
-Sometimes the Tidal package install (from cabal) will fail with multiple errors.
-Sometimes you even see a long string of errors.
-Often these are related to the `network-3.1.2.8` error and will be resolved by following those steps.

-If your errors don't include the network-3.1.2.8 error, the first path to resolution is to clean out your package install, and run the cabal commands again (above).
+Sometimes the Tidal package install from `cabal` will fail with multiple errors.
+If these are related to the `network-*` package, you can likely resolve them by checking the items below.
+If your errors don't involve the `network-*` package, the first thing to try is cleaning out your installed packages and running the installation commands again (see above).

 Other things to check:
-- Be sure to clean out all ghc/cabal directories in your local \AppData\.
-(See above)
+- Be sure to clean out all ghc/cabal directories in your local `%APPDATA%`. (see above)
-- If you have Haskell components installed by both choco and ghcup, this could cause problems.
+- If you have Haskell components installed by both `choco` and `ghcup`, this could cause problems.
-- Check your environment variables, restart PowerShell (as admin).
-Reboot.
+- Check your environment variables, restart PowerShell as administrator (or your terminal emulator of choice), and then reboot.
+- If you have a pre-existing Cygwin installation or other POSIX compatibility layer, you may have to temporarily remove it from your $PATH for `cabal` to succesfully configure `network-*` during install.

 ### Is Haskell installed?